Marriages and scandals of 45 US presidents

 -

-Marriages and scandals of 45 US presidentsBy Sabir ShahJanuary 21, 2017Print : National
+Marriages and scandals of 45 US presidentsBy Sabir ShahJanuary 22, 2017Print : Islamabad

 Trump had married Maples in a lavish New York ceremony in December 1993, two months after daughter Tiffany was born.
 The marriage was short-lived; the couple separated in 1997 and divorced in 1999 with Maples receiving about $1 million.
 She has not remarried.